ant-design/pro-chat/src/ProChat/index.en-US.md

 <code src="./demos/actions.tsx"></code>

+## Customize Item Actions

+You can use the actionsRender parameter under ChatItemConfig to complete the Actions configuration for each Item

+> We do not recommend that you modify it.
+If you do not want it, you can directly delete this function and write it yourself using render.

+<code src="./demos/actions-chat-item.tsx"></code>

 ## Customize the [Back to Bottom] button

 You can customize the [Back to Bottom] button to varying degrees through the backToBottomConfiguration parameter